How random connectivity shapes the fluctuating dynamics of finite-size neural populations

 where the index $k_{j,l}$ delivers the location of the $l$-th spike time $t_{j,l}$ of neuron $j$ within the sequence of all spikes in the network.
-The quantity $Y_i(t)$ is the number of spikes received by neuron $i$ until time $t$ and, $dY_i/dt$ is the corresponding spike train.
-We refer to this model as the \emph{annealed network}.
+The quantity $Y_i(t)$ is the integrated synaptic input received by neuron $i$ until time $t$.
+We refer to this model as the \emph{annealed network} \rot{(Table \ref{sum_micro})}.
 We note that in simulations of the annealed network, it is not necessary to re-sample the entire adjacency matrix at each spike but only the column that corresponds to the neuron that fired the spike.
 In other words, whenever a neuron fires a spike, this spike is transmitted independently to postsynaptic neurons with probability $p=C/N$.

+\rot{By generalizing from binary weights $w_{ij}=\frac{w}{p}a_{ij}$ to an arbitrary connectivity matrix $w_{ij}$, the annealed network can also be defined for such general connectivity through dynamic resampling, which produces time-dependent synaptic weights $w_{ij}(t)$.
+In the specific case of binary synapses, $w_{ij}(t_{j,l})=\frac{w}{p}a_{ijk_{j,l}}$ as in Eq.~\eqref{eq:dY}.}

 Apart from the random connectivity, another source of quenched disorder that can be included in our theory is heterogeneity in the external current $\mu_0$.
 For the sake of clarity, we will begin our analysis without heterogeneity in $\mu_0$ and will defer the straightforward extension to heterogeneity to a brief section in the Appendix (Sec.~\ref{sec:hetero}).